Binance Market Update (2022-08-22)

 Binance

-The global cryptocurrency market cap now stands at $1.00T, down by -1.63% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.02T, down by -0.83% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include TRIBE, SSV, and STG, up by 15%, 12%, and 8%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include TRIBE, LAZIO, and EOS, up by 19%, 14%, and 13%, respectively.

 Top stories of the day: